 ".... the school has excellent levels of success in encouraging pupils to develop as individuals whose characters are firmly grounded in good principles."Independent School Inspectorate (ISI)

 The school Chaplaincy is available to all students and it is a place where they can receive encouragement, explore matters of faith and seek advice.
 Regular weekly worship forms an integral part of school life and these services seek to be an opportunity where all students and staff can come together as a community, to pause and reflect, to explore and worship.

 The chaplain is responsible for the beautiful chapel and coordinates the chapel program where the whole community comes regularly to worship.
-Chapel services while firmly rooted in the Anglican Eucharistic tradition seek to be an opportunity to reflect, think and ponder and pupils are actively involved in different roles within the services.
+Chapel services, while firmly rooted in the Anglican Eucharistic tradition, seek to be an opportunity to reflect, think and ponder and pupils are actively involved in different roles within these services.